 - Skift: A website that has a timeline and details of when/where things are opening up around the world.

 6. Can I get a refund for my study abroad program costs if I decide not to go at the last minute?
 If a student is participating on a non-UA sponsored program (affiliate, non-affiliate, direct enroll etc.), then the possibility of a refund will depend on that program’s refund policy.
-Regarding UA faculty-led programs, all Summer 2021 study abroad programs have been canceled.
-Students can receive a refund.
-Some faculty-led programs may offer a virtual option, in which case money paid towards the faculty-led study abroad program may be able to be applied to the virtual program cost, if the student desires.
+A student may also consider purchasing a Cancel For Any Reason (CFAR) and/or Interrupt For Any Reason (IFAR) policy available on the market, or chose this Crum & Foster CFAR/IFAR policy that is being offered to UA students: http://bit.ly/UA_CFAR.
+Regarding UA faculty-led programs, all Summer 2021 study abroad programs were canceled in February 2021 and refunds were processed.
 If you have questions about the refund process for a UA faculty-led program, please contact UA Education Abroad at firstname.lastname@example.org.

 ADDITIONAL LINKS AND RESOURCES: